eProsima/xtypes/README.md

     for (WritableDynamicDataRef&& elem : data) // Iterate through its contents.
     {
         elem = 0;
     }
     ```
+1. `DynamicData` represents a `MapType`.
+    The map must be accessed by its key (using always a DynamicData instance of the key type)
+    or iterated through its pairs.
+    Accessing the map using the index is forbidden because if the map's key is a numeral type, this may lead to
+    confusion to the user.
+For example, does the user want to access the value associated with that index value, or
+    access to the pair stored at the index position?
+    These pairs are ordered internally using a hashing the key's value, so the order while iterating may change
+    after any modification of the map.

+    **IMPORTANT: Don't modify the key value while iterating the pairs of a map, it probably makes the map unusable.**
+    ```c++
+    StringType key_type;
+    MapType map_type(key_type, primitive_type<uint64_t>());
+    DynamicData data(map_type);
+    DynamicData key(key_type);
+    key = "First";
+    data[key] = 55; // Adds the value 55 associated to the key "First".
+    key = "Second";
+    data[key] = 42; // Adds the value 42 associated to the key "Second".
+    key = "First";
+    data[key] = 1000; // Modifies the value associated to the key "First" to 1000.
+    uint64_t value = data.at(key); // Retrieves the value associated to the key "First", failing if it doesn't exists. key = "Third";
+    value = data[key]; // Adds a new entry for the key "Third", returning a default-initialized value. key = "First";
+    value = data[key]; // As "First" already exists, returns it associated value.
+    WritableDynamicDataRef ref = data[key]; //references to a DynamicData representing the value associated to "Third". size_t size = data.size(); // size of the map (number of pairs). for (WritableDynamicDataRef&& elem : data) // Iterate through its pairs.
+    {
+        elem[1] = 23; // Values associated to all keys will be set to 23.
+        //elem[0] = "Don't do this"; // Never modify the key in this way, or the map may become unusable.
+    }
+    ```
 1. `DynamicData` represents a `StringType`.